-When char particles burn; the velocity, thermal and diffusion boundary layers are simultaneously developed and independent of each other.
+When char particles burn, the velocity, thermal and diffusion boundary layers are simultaneously developed and independent of each other.
 The thickness of these boundary layers change as combustion proceeds.
 Char particles burning in a fluidised bed are small enough such that laminar boundary layers are formed on combustion.
 Various models have been subjected into representing conditions in the region of phase boundaries between an immersed solid sphere and gas in a fluidised bed.

-These fall into three major categories: Whitman [12] suggested the steady state two film theory, where all resistance to mass transfer across a phase boundary can be regarded as lying in a thin film close to the interface.
-The transfer across this film can be regarded as a steady state process of molecular diffusion.
-Higbie [13] suggested the penetration theory such that the transfer process is largely attributable to fresh material being brought by eddies to the interface, where a process of unsteady state transfer took place for a fixed period at the freshly exposed surface.
-Danckwerts [14] modified the penetration theory to suggest the fresh material is kept at the surface for varying lengths of time and proposes a random age distribution of such elements for which the transfer is by an unsteady state process to the second phase.
-Finally, Toor and Marchello [15] have shown that all theories previously described are limiting cases of their own.
-Dennis et al. [16] have confirmed the suitability of film theory for characterizing mass transfer resistance.
+These fall into three major categories: Whitman suggested the steady-state two film theory, where all resistance to mass transfer across a phase boundary can be regarded as lying in a thin film close to the interface.
+The transfer across this film can be regarded as a steady-state process of molecular diffusion.
+Higbie proposed the penetration theory that suggests that the transfer process is largely attributable to fresh material being brought by eddies to the interface, where a process of unsteady-state transfer takes place for a fixed period at the freshly exposed surface.
+Danckwerts modified the penetration theory to suggest the fresh material is kept at the surface for varying lengths of time and proposes a random age distribution of such elements for which the transfer is by an unsteady-state process to the second phase.
+Finally, Toor and Marchello showed that all theories previously described are limiting cases of their own.
+Dennis et al. confirmed the suitability of film theory for characterizing mass transfer resistance.
 They further suggested the rejection of surface renewal models for char combustion in a fluidised bed.

-All three factors (combustion, gasification, and carbon monoxide oxidation) are important in examining the influence of char conversion under oxyfuel conditions.
-Yet only, but a few studies have been carried out on oxyfuel combustion in fluidised beds.
-In this work, we provide burn-out time equations for char firing conditions. burning under air firing , gasification and oxyfuel
+All three factors (combustion (partial and total), gasification, and carbon monoxide oxidation) are important in examining the influence of char conversion under oxyfuel conditions.
+In this work, we provide burn-out time equations for burning char under air firing, gasification and oxyfuel firing conditions.
+The equations are relevant to retrofitting existing fluidised bed reactors used for energy generation so that global warming targets are reached.